invoke-ai/InvokeAI/docs/features/CLI.md

 that will change important global defaults, such as the directory for image outputs and the location of the model weight files.

-## List of arguments recognized at the command line:
+## List of arguments recognized at the command line

 These command-line arguments can be passed to dream.py when you first run it from the Windows, Mac or Linux command line.
 Some set defaults